mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="evga-psu.jpg" alt="EVGA 110-BQ-0500-K1" maxWidth="600px" caption="The [EVGA 110-BQ-0500-K1](https://www.newegg.com/evga-500-bq-110-bq-0500-k1-500w/p/N82E16817438101) is a semi-modular PSU.
 At 500 W, it offers more than enough power for my build.">}}

-There are different ratings for PSUs like bronze, silver, gold, and platinum that reflect the power efficiency.
-The differences are fairly small, and they reflect performance at peak load, which is not very meaningful for me, so I opted against a gold- or platinum-rated PSU.

 ### 90-degree SATA cables

 {{<img src="holding-sata.jpg" alt="Me holding 90-degree SATA cable" maxWidth="400px" caption="I needed 90-degree SATA cables to work within the case's space constraints">}}